-2. Pragmatic Metaphysics Generally.
+2. Pragmatic metaphysics generally

 Pragmatic metaphysics is metaphysics done with these thoughts explicitly in mind.
 For instance: There are lots of ways of thinking about what a person is.
 Usually the cases are not antecedently open.
 You are a person; I am a person; this coffee mug is not a person.
-It wouldn’t be reasonable to adopt a classificational scheme that yielded a different result than that!
-However, some interesting cases appear to be antecedently open, breaking in different directions depending on what criteria are emphasized: a fetus, a human without much cortex, a hypothetical conscious robot, a hypothetical enhanced chimpanzee.
+It wouldn’t be reasonable to adopt a classificational scheme that yielded a different result than that.
+However, some interesting cases appear to be antecedently open, breaking in different directions depending on what criteria are emphasized: a fetus, a human without much cortex, a hypothetical conscious robot, a hypothetical enhanced dog.
 The world does not seem to force a classificational scheme that sorts all such cases neatly into persons and non-persons.
 We can choose to think of personhood in a way that includes various antecedently open cases, excludes them, or leaves them intermediate.
-In doing so, we both express and buttress certain values, for example, about what sorts of beings deserve the highest level of moral consideration.
+In doing so, we both express and buttress certain values, for example about what sorts of beings deserve the highest level of moral consideration.

 Some classificational decisions about belief are straightforward.
 I believe that my car is parked in Lot 30.
 You believe that Confucius lived in ancient China.
 Neither of us believes that the moon is made of cheese.
 Other cases appear to be antecedently open: cases of marginal confidence, cases in which faith is coupled with serious doubt, certain sorts of conceptual confusion, certain sorts of instability or fragmentation or partial forgetting.

 I like Daniel.
 I don’t mean to be harsh.
-I see a lot of myself in him – though how much of myself, exactly, I’m not in a great position to judge.
+I see a lot of myself in him, though how much of myself, exactly, I’m not in a great position to judge.

-So here’s the question: Does Daniel believe that the working poor deserve at least as much respect as do those of higher social status?
+So here’s the question: Does Daniel believe that the working poor deserve at least as much respect as those of higher social status?

 How should we think about such cases?

-4. Situating Intellectualism.
+4. Situating intellectualism

 That we have privileged self-knowledge of our beliefs is widely accepted among philosophers.
-Sydney Shoemaker (2009) argues that second-order beliefs contain the first-order beliefs that they self-ascribe as a part, and that therefore, necessarily, if a person genuinely believes that they believe something, they do in fact believe that thing.
-Alex Byrne (2005) describes a “transparency” procedure of answering questions about what one believes by investigating the outside world, arriving at conclusions, and then self-attributing belief in those conclusions.
+Sydney Shoemaker (2009) argues that second-order beliefs contain the first-order beliefs that they self-ascribe as parts and that therefore, necessarily, if a person genuinely believes that they believe something, they do in fact believe that thing.
+Alex Byrne (2018) describes a “transparency” procedure of answering questions about what one believes by investigating the outside world, arriving at conclusions, and then self-attributing belief in those conclusions.
 Self-attributions that arise in this way, Byrne argues, are “self-verifying” in the sense that if the procedure is followed, the resulting second-order belief must be true.
-Shaun Nichols and Stephen Stich characterize self-knowledge of belief as a “trivial” matter of detecting representations in the Belief Box, appending “I believe that _____” to them, and placing them back in the Belief Box (2003, p.
-161).
-Dorit Bar-On (2004) argues that when we speak our minds or express our opinions, those avowals have a special epistemic security.
+Shaun Nichols and Stephen Stich characterize self-knowledge of belief as a “trivial” matter of detecting representations in the Belief Box, appending “I believe that _____” to them, and placing them back in the Belief Box (2003: 161).
+Dorit Bar-On (2004) argues that when we speak our minds or express our opinions, these avowals have a special epistemic security.
 In general, the more a philosopher emphasizes the ease, simplicity, or near-infallibility of self-knowledge of belief, the more they invite us to treat intellectual endorsement as nearly sufficient for belief.
 Knowing what you believe is much more challenging if it requires knowing not only what you intellectually endorse but also how you act and react in general.